antonioagostino/translation/readme.md

 I leave here the link to download the last checkpoint of the training you can see in the plot above: [Google Drive Link](https://drive.google.com/file/d/17mp0vSYvt2g24h23903qNfRuRkSRljaD/view?usp=sharing).
 Just download it and run the *src/translation.py* script.

 Enjoy it!

+PS: just a small note about the tokenizer, since I wanted to code it in pure PyTorch and from scratch, I didn't want to use *tiktoken* or other BPE or WordPiece tokenizers.
+The project is very small, so I think it was enough to code a simple character-level tokenizer with some special tokens.